MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P01-Introduction-to-Table-Views/content.md

 >
 ![Set Custom Class](./images/code-connection.png)

-Now that we've set our custom subclass of our storyboard table view controller to `ListNotesTableViewController`, we can add code to `ListNotesTableViewController.swift` file.
+Now that we've set our custom subclass of our storyboard table view controller to `ListNotesTableViewController`, we've paired our storyboard table view controller with our Swift code.
+Let's begin adding code to `ListNotesTableViewController.swift` file.

 # Displaying Table View Cells